 Research and Scholarship

 Abdul has worked on a wide range of internally and externally funded projects.
 His research ranges from Mobile Development to Business School Pedagogy.
 Abdul is also a founder member of the Business Education Research Group (BERG).
-His current research interests revolve around the areas of:

 - Culturally Responsive Teaching in UK Business Schools